Artist & Sculptor

 I make my own watercolour paints from basic pigments including lapis lazuli, carmine, aurileon, viridian, Japanese ink stick and metals.
 Another medium that I use is egg tempera, of course with pigments, and gilded with gold and silver leaf and paint.
 Metalpoint (silver and gold) is another medium that I like to use – all ‘mistakes’ are features!

 I am a printmaker, with activities in intaglio (drypoint, mezzotint, burin engraving and acid etching) and relief (linocut reduction, mokuhanga 木版画).
+I am delighted that my mokuhanga print “Morning Swim” is on show at the Royal Academy of Arts Summer Exhibition 2025.

 I’m active in photography, including portraying the beauties of Hampstead Heath, where I’m an all year round open water swimmer in the Highgate Men’s Pond.